 Of course, because SaaS is cloud-based, you’ll need a reliable internet connection in order to ensure access.
 They also explained that you should be aware that you may encounter a price increase in the form of an increased subscription rate.
 That’s why it’s important to ask any companies that you’re considering whether they’ve recently increased their prices.
 If they have, chances are they won’t be increasing them again anytime soon, since price increases of that nature occur very rarely.

 The presenters also noted that SaaS companies are sometimes acquired by other larger software companies.
 So when vetting cloud computing providers, make sure that you have a full understanding of their history.
 If they’ve already been acquired, then that’s one less thing to worry about.

+It’s true: cloud services for law firms is not a trend, it’s the future, and the future is here.
 Now that you’ve learned about the pros and cons of servers and cloud computing, are you ready to make the switch?
 If so then make sure to download this free guide to get your firm on its way: “Moving Your Law Practice to the Cloud: How to Transition to Cloud-based Legal Software.”